Song requests, music through your Twitch chat bot

 «Add a YouTube video...»

-input at the bottom of the blacklist menu. - In the
+input at the bottom of the blacklist menu. - Paste the link/ID of the YouTube video or search for it and select the desired video from the list.

 «Blacklisted songs»

-Just follow these steps to blacklist song requests from an entire YouTube channel:
+Follow these steps to blacklist Song Requests from an entire YouTube channel:

 «Features»